kybu/headless-selenium-for-win/README.md

 `IEDriverServer.exe` has to be stored in the searchable path.

+New virtual desktop name is `HeadlessDesktop`.
+If you want to create a unique desktop name each time the `headless_ie_selenium.exe` executable is run, variable `HEADLESS_UNIQUE` has to exist in the environment.
+Its value does not matter, unique desktop name will be generated as long as this variable is present.

 ## Basic Ruby example

 Following example uses www.google.com search to retrieve weather in London.